CULTURAL AWARENESS & COMMUNITY BUILDING

 - ENGAGE: Get involved with registered student organizations.
 RSO’s are listed in PIN.

-- LEARN: Access resources and recommended readings from the Multicultural Center library and/or DEI Database.
+- LEARN: Access resources and recommended readings from the Multicultural Center library

 - FOR THE CULTURE: What does this heritage month mean to you?
 Submit your art, affirmations, photos, reflections, and/or tell us about cultural events that are occurring in the community to [email protected].
 Submissions may be selected to be featured in our newsletter and on social media platforms.